FCollinge/pokemon-browser/README.md

 I begin by creating these pages with simple links between them in the first commit.

 I have two big elements to the website: the API and the figma design.
 Having used APIs before I imagine it won't be too much work so I will focus on figma first.
 I start with the pokemon detail page - loading state, as it seems to be the most empty.

+Having understood that figma is really just a top-down classifier for the design, I find that I just need to copy all the specs and write them up.
+I start by doing the design of the whole page followed by the four elements.